-Join Von Glitschka for an in-depth discussion in this video Writing a design rationale, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Writing a design rationale, part of Learning Logo Design.

 As a designer it's important to be able to communicate with your client on a deeper…level when you present ideas.
 It's not just show and tell.…Design is more than merely a visual esthetic.…It should have a coherent thought behind it, too.…The easiest way to relay this type of narrative is to write a simple design…rationale for each logo direction you've created.…A design rationale will help a client see the full potential of where a design…direction may lead and how the logo will help position and market themselves more effectively.…